- Latin America

 - The nations of Chile and the Republic of Georgia also offer volunteer-style opportunities to teach English in public school settings.
 In these cases, participants typically receive room and board with a local family and a very modest stipend.

-- RECUITING AND APPLYING FOR PUBLIC SCHOOL TEACHING OPPORTUNITIES - Depending on the country, public school systems recruit, interview and hire foreign English teachers 2-8 months in advance and English teachers will typically interview and arrange their contract from their home country.
+- RECRUITING AND APPLYING FOR PUBLIC SCHOOL TEACHING OPPORTUNITIES - Depending on the country, public school systems recruit, interview and hire foreign English teachers 2-8 months in advance and English teachers will typically interview and arrange their contract from their home country.
 Recruiting programs for public schools in these countries typically require that teachers hold citizenship from a native English speaking country and that they hold a four-year degree.

 Teaching English abroad in Summer Camps